 Released 23 September, 2014 on Thrill Jockey Records

 This is not to say that this album is sparse, by any means.
 In fact, not one of the 10 songs prior to the closing title-track feature Amos alone with his acoustic guitar.
-A good headphone listen will reveal tapestries of synths, field recordings, and tripped-out processed instruments ebbing and flowing underneath the album, giving it momentum and cohesion without overpowering the songs.
-This atmospheric undercurrent allows him to smoothly drift between eastern-influences (from the tabla-driven bridge of “Doomed Myself” to the sitar-like guitar flourishes on “Selfish Thoughts), country-rock dirges (the violin and piano in “No Self Respect”), and electronic dub jams (“Long Days”) without making the listener bat an eye.
-He is even able to sneak in the occasional drum machine (“Selfish Thoughts, “Wax Gets in Your Eye”) between organic drum sounds without creating the jarring contrast that existed when he did the same on previous albums.
-Venturing into hi-fi recording has given him the tools he needs to harness his wide range of sounds and influences to create something more cohesive than anything he’s ever released.
+A good headphone listen will reveal tapestries of synths, field recordings, and tripped-out processed instruments ebbing and flowing underneath the songs, giving it momentum and cohesion without overpowering the writing.
+This atmospheric undercurrent allows him to smoothly drift between eastern-influences (take the tabla-driven bridge of “Doomed Myself” or the sitar-like guitar flourishes on “Selfish Thoughts), country-rock dirges (like the fiddle & piano-friendly “No Self Respect”), and electronic dub jams (“Long Days”) without making the listener bat an eye.
+The occasional drum machine (“Selfish Thoughts, “Wax Gets in Your Eye”) creeps in between organic drum sounds without creating the jarring contrast that existed on previous records.

 I highly recommend this album to any nocturnal introverts looking for a dark singer-songwriter to accompany them during their next existential crisis.
 Emil’s experimental blend of hi- and lo-fi recording methods and tasteful use of psychedelic atmospheres allow his strong songwriting to take precedent, while simultaneously offering plenty of new textures to discover with each subsequent listen.
 Diverse range of influences include raga, psych, drone, folk, dub…the list goes on.